codexetreme/nitt_cs_2022_gitops_talk/outline.md

   -
   - deploy to stage via push to this repo
   - deploy to prod via push to this repo
+- Demo
+  - Repo prep
+    - explain the DO API in secrets
+    - add code
+    - add .gitignore
+    - deploy
+  - DO
+    - explain the costs
+  - Terraform
+    - explain state files
+    - explain why we cannot commit it, and must use S3
+    - commit each part
+    - work with docs
+    -

 DO App creation list